xXDiehardmanXx/MouseInjectorDolphin/README.md

 A external app that injects cursor input into game memory, bundled with Dolphin emulator.

 ## Please Note
-#### This is an unfinished, alpha prototype.
-Game support is poor beyond mouselook hooks.
+#### This injector is COMPLETELY AND ABSOLUTELY UNSUPPORTED, WITHOUT PREJUDICE.
-I have no intentions of maintaining this software.
-Pull requests will be ignored.
+#### The original author does NOT support this project anymore, and any questions directed to me will be IGNORED

 # How to Use
 Follow the quick start guide in the included readme.txt file